vlmlee/High-Level-Overview-of-JS/README.md

 In ECMAScript, __only functions create new scopes__.
 Variables and functions defined within a scope of a function __are not visible__ directly outside of that scope so that the global variable object does not get polluted.
 There is no block scope in ECMAScript.

 When a function is activated, or called by the caller, a special object called the __activation object__ is created.
 It’s filled with formal parameters and the special arguments object which is a map of formal parameters but with index properties.
-The activation object is then __used as the variable object__. function Foo(x, y, []) ...
+The activation object is then __used as the variable object__.

 ### Scope Chain